renovatebot/renovate/docs/usage/bazel.md

 )
 ```

-If a `registry` is specified, Renovate will use the specified registry URL to check for a new version.
+If a `registry` is specified, Renovate uses the specified registry URL to check for a new version.
-In the following example, Renovate will only use the `https://example.com/custom_registry` registry to discover `rules_foo` versions.
+In the following example, Renovate only uses the `https://example.com/custom_registry` registry to discover `rules_foo` versions.
-Any registry values specified in the repository's `.bazelrc` files will be ignored for the `rules_foo` module.
+Any registry values specified in the repository's `.bazelrc` files are ignored for the `rules_foo` module.

 ```python
 bazel_dep(name = "rules_foo", version = "1.2.3")